AlexandruIonascu33/TherapyPlanner/README.md

-# Work Engagement Scale – End-of-Semester Lab Test (Introduction to Programming)
+# Therapy Planner – End-of-Semester Lab Test (Introduction to Programming)

-This repository contains the program structure (and associated tests) required for the end-of-semester lab assignment.
+This repository contains the required structure for the end-of-semester lab assignment.
-Use **`app.py`** for the application code and **`tests.py`** for the test suite.
-You may add additional files if necessary.
+Use **`app.py`** for the program logic and **`tests.py`** for unit tests.
+Additional files may be added if necessary.

 ---